Niddy-noddy: Use

 This process continues until the whole skein is wound.
 The time to skein yarn on a niddy-noddy depends on the yardage, and thus how many wraps need to be made.
 A larger niddy-noddy can speed up the skeining, but a very large one can be bulky, and thus slow down the time to do one wrap.
 At this point, the skein is secured by loose figure eight knots between each crossbar.
 This can be done with scrap yarn, or with slip knots from the end of the skein.
 In either case, loosely securing each end with a slip knot makes it easier to find the ends in the finished skein.
 Generally 4 or more knots are tied.

 Once the yarn has been skeined, it can be dyed or washed to set the twist.
 Weavers often dry their yarn under tension with a weight at the bottom of the loop, to stretch it out and remove some of the elasticity.

 Traditionally the niddy-noddy was used to the rhythm of a song, the opening line of which ran, ‘Niddy-noddy, niddy-noddy, two heads and one body.’

 Other skein winders

 The closest tools similar to a niddy-noddy are the swift, and the spinner's weasel.
-Some swifts need to be attached to the table, and even folding swifts tend to be a bit inconvenient to fold and carry and thus are not as portable as a niddy-noddy, and while the swift has other uses (mainly being to hold skeins for balling), it is not as convenient as the niddy-noddy for creating a skein, nor does it allow one to calculate the yardage as easily.
+Some swifts need to be attached to a table, and even folding models tend to be a bit inconvenient to fold and carry and thus are not as portable as a niddy-noddy.
+While the swift has other uses (mainly being to hold skeins for balling), it is not as convenient as the niddy-noddy for creating a skein, nor does it allow one to calculate the yardage as easily.
 A spinner's weasel is also not portable, however it does measure the yardage, and is faster and easier to use.